sumeer1/scAEGAN/README.md

 ```
 # Basic Usage
 There are two steps for the basic usage after activating the conda environment.
-*  Training the autoencoder with the given parameters to get the latent representation by running
+*  Training the autoencoder with the given parameters to get the latent representation by running.
+*  The input to the autoencoder is in the format of cell x gene matrix as csv files.
 ```
 python AE.py --input_file --output_file  --batch_size  --epochs --dropout --learning_rate
 ```
-*  Training the cyclegan with the given parameters on latent representations obtained from the Autoencoder by running
+*  Training the cyclegan with the given parameters on latent representations obtained from the Autoencoder by running.
+*  *  The input to the cyclegan is aslo in the format of cell x gene matrix as csv files.

 ```
 python cGANtrain.py --data_path --train_file --test_file --save_path --input_shape --batch_size --epochs
 ```

+# Evaluation
+For evaluation,jupyter notebook is given as as example how to run the evaluation on the output from cyclegan.